mlschillo/arXivClassifier/README.md

 I train the AI to recognize physics subfields on Google Colab's GPUs.
 Thanks everyone!

 ### Other tools
-- PyTorch: provides all the deep learning tools and interfaces with automatically with bert.
+- PyTorch: provides all the deep learning tools and interfaces automatically with bert.
 - Dask.bag: provides familiar manipulation tools for dealing with the massive (2.9GB) arXiv metadata dataset with a small memory footprint.